Successful Proposal Writing

 Reviewers are often faculty just like you who are very busy.
 A reviewer must often read 10 to 15 applications in great detail and form an opinion about each of them.

 Researchers who are able to express their scientific arguments persuasively and concisely win grants and get published more often.
-According to Dr. Francis Collins, Director of the NIH, “So many worthwhile research ideas get put into the unfunded category in reviews because the proposals are not written clearly and don’t present the importance of the research forcefully enough.”
+According to Dr. Francis Collins, former Director of the NIH, “So many worthwhile research ideas get put into the unfunded category in reviews because the proposals are not written clearly and don’t present the importance of the research forcefully enough.”

 Here are some tips for writing an application that is clear, compelling, and easy to evaluate (and approve!):